Applied Behavior Analysis, M.S.

 Admission Requirements

 Successful applicants should possess a bachelor's degree from an accredited college or university and a minimum cumulative GPA of 3.00.
+Conditional admission may be considered for students with cumulative GPAs below 3.00.

 It is recommended that students have taken prior coursework in applied behavior analysis or have independently studied ABA texts.